abc-logo

 Respite Care Services

 According to AARP, more than 53 million adults living in the U.S. provide care to someone over 50 years old.
 Unfortunately, these caregivers experience stress, exhaustion, and even depression.
-Our respite care services help family caregivers address urgent obligations, spend time with their children, and enjoy nearby activities.
+Our respite care services help family caregivers address urgent obligations, spend time with their children, and enjoy other activities.
 Perhaps more importantly, respite care gives family members time to recharge and regroup.
-Taking personal time to de-stress reduces the risk of caregiver burnout.
+Taking personal time to de-stress helps reduce the risks of caregiver burnout.
 So, if you've always wanted to eat at the local The Monarch or visit Ashcroft Ghost Town, don't feel bad.
 Doing so is great for both you and your loved one.

 If you have been on the fence about non-medical home care, there has never been a better time than now to give your senior the care, assistance, and companionship they deserve.